 During the trial period, only whitelisted tokens can cross the bridge.
 The federation is responsible for adding and removing tokens from the whitelist.
 When the trial period is over, and we move to a fully decentralized bridge, the whitelist will be removed.

 The federation is paying and sponsoring the fees for the multiple transactions during the trial period.
-This will change after the trial period is complete, and the token bridge changes from a federated schema to a fully decentralized one.
-Users will need to pay a small amount of gas fee when using Metamask for to submit their transactions.
+This will change after the trial period is complete, and the Token Bridge changes from a federated schema to a fully decentralized one.
+Users will need to pay a small amount of gas fee when using Metamask to submit transactions.

 When original tokens are moved to the other network